-There are a number of different type of construction contract formats such as JCT and NEC.
-Such contracts provide a legal binding agreement, for both the client (owner of the site, building or project for example) and the builder, that the job will receive the specific amount of compensation or how payment will be made.
+There are a number of different types of construction contracts that provide a legal binding agreement, for both the client (owner of the site, building or project for example) and the builder, that the job will receive the specific amount of compensation and how payment will be made.

-These major contract types can have many variations and can be customized to meet specific needs of the job.
-Usually payment is made to the builder or contractor in stages based upon certain milestones being achieved.
+These major contract types can have many variations and can be customized to meet the specific needs of the job.
+Usually, payment is made to the builder or contractor in stages based upon certain milestones being achieved.

 When you work in construction, getting such finance can be tough to obtain.
 You may be funding wages before receipts are available from the contract, whilst trying to buy new materials or labour, with a small overdraft facility or sourcing competitive invoice finance solutions.